 - Make the broth: in a 2 quart saucepan, bring broth, ginger, star anise and cinnamon to a boil.
 Reduce heat and simmer for 15 minutes.
 After 15 minutes, remove ginger, star anise and cinnamon stick.
 Add ground pepper and fish sauce.
 Cover and keep over low flame until ready to serve.

-- Place dried egg noodles in a large bowl.
+- Place rice noodles in a large bowl.
 Bring 8 cups of water to a boil and then pour water over noodles.
 Let noodles soak until softened, about 10 minutes.

 - Drain noodles and divide among 4 serving bowls.
 Divide beef among serving bowls.
 Then divide sprouts, scallions, cilantro, mint, basil and jalapeño among serving bowls.